-If you're ever on Instagram, you've probably peeped photos of influencers lounging among lavender fields.
+If you're ever on Instagram, you've probably seen photos of influencers lounging among lavender fields.
 You can almost smell the fragrant blossoms through your screen.
-Did you know that it's possible to grow lavender plants (Lavandula) in your own garden?
+Did you know that it's possible to grow lavender plants (Lavandula spp.) in your own garden?
 You don't need to travel miles to the nearest lavender farm to enjoy the scent of this flowering perennial.

 Video of the Day

 Lavender comes from the warm, arid regions of Africa, Asia, India and the Mediterranean.
-The most common type of lavender is English lavender, or Lavandula angustifolia.
+One of the most common types of lavender is English lavender, or Lavandula angustifolia (USDA hardiness zones 5-8).
 It is a plant with fragrant, spiky foliage topped with — you guessed it — lavender-colored flowers, though some types of lavender have blue-tinged or dark-purple flowers.

 The pretty, pollinator-friendly plant blooms primarily in the summer.
 It's also a relatively easy plant for home gardeners to master.
 If you're searching for a low-maintenance plant that will help attract beneficial insects to your garden, lavender is an excellent choice.